BestTimesToVisit.com Logo

 How should I handle money and tipping in Peru?

-While credit cards are accepted in larger hotels and restaurants in major cities, cash is king in smaller towns and for markets.
-Peruvian Soles (PEN) are the local currency, and it's wise to have smaller denominations.
-Tipping isn't as ingrained as in some countries, but for good service in restaurants, 10% is appreciated, and a small tip for guides and drivers is customary.
+The Peruvian sol (PEN) is the currency, and while credit cards are accepted in larger hotels and restaurants in cities, cash is king in smaller towns and for markets.
+Always carry small denominations for taxis and local purchases.
+Tipping isn't as ingrained as in some countries, but rounding up the bill in restaurants or leaving a small amount for exceptional service is appreciated.
+For guides and drivers, a tip of around 10-20% of the tour cost is customary if you were satisfied.

 How many days do you need in Peru?